 A portion of state funds should be allocated through "fee for service" contracts to prioritized graduate programs, such as CSU's professional veterinary program and CU's Anschutz medical campus, as these types of programs do not lend themselves to per student funding.
 Other graduate programs can be handled through COF incentives.
-Any other "fee for service" allocations should be significantly reduced.
+Any other "fee for service" allocations should be significantly reduced as state funds are stabilized.